googlesamples/google-signin-unity/README.md

 In order to access ID tokens or server auth codes, you also need to configure a web client ID.

+## Downloading the built plugin package

+Releases can be found at https://github.com/googlesamples/google-signin-unity/releases

 ## How to build the sample